MSeal/agglom_cluster/README.md

 ## Problems
 * The actual Modularity score does not exactly match the Modularity score of the example on the wikipedia page
    - http://en.wikipedia.org/wiki/Modularity_(networks)
-* Does not work for directed graphs
+* Does not work for directed graphs (TODO operate on the undirected graph)
 * Does not work for negative graphs (TODO add this capability)

 Stores the following information